cucumber/docs/content/gherkin.md

 describe the business value of this feature.
 The keyword `Scenario` on line 6 starts a scenario.
 Lines 7–13 are the steps for the scenario.
 Line 15 starts the next Scenario, and so on.

+## Keywords

-In Gherkin, each line that isn't blank has to start with a Gherkin *keyword*, followed by any text you like.
+In Gherkin, each line that isn't blank (except for the feature and scenario descriptions) has to start with a Gherkin *keyword*, followed by any text you like.
 The main keywords are:

 - `Feature`